My Favorite Bird Feeding Resources

 Brome Bird Care Squirrel Buster Peanut +

-This is another feeder I’ve had for forever.
+This is another excellent feeder.
 Even though the upside down suet feeders won’t stop pesky starlings from feeding, it will keep the numbers down.
 Plus, woodpeckers of all sizes love to cling upside down to feed on this.

 Perky Pet Upside Down Goldfinch Feeders

 I’ve had these feeders for years but you WILL have to replace them before too long.
 Even though they’ve patented the upside down style, they’re still not made that well in my opinion.
 Also if you’re going to buy these I would recommend hanging them from a bird feeder cover that is NOT a squirrel proof cover.
-Something like this that screws together and has a seal so water doesn’t run down the hanging wires and ruin your precious thistle.
+Something like the Aspects 264 Weather Dome that screws together and has a seal so water doesn’t run down the hanging wires and ruin your precious thistle.
 You’d be amazed at how much damage just a drop or two can do to seed.
 They are easy to disassemble and clean.
+Just remember to use a rubber washer at the top for even more drip protection.

 Birdola Squirrel Cob Bungee